-The NC BoS CoC Steering Committee approved a comprehensive set of written standards for all CoC- and ESG-funded programs and for the NC BoS CoC coordinated entry system on September 6, 2016 (see APPENDIX 4: WRITTEN STANDARDS).
-Updated Coordinated Entry written standards that reflect HUD Notice CPD-17-01 were approved by the Steering Committee on September 5, 2017 and again on July 7, 2020 to reflect changes due to a declared state of emergency.
-Street Outreach Written Standards were approved by the Steering Committee on April 3, 2018.
+The NC BoS Steering Committee approved a comprehensive set of written standards for all CoC- and ESG-funded programs and for the NC BoS Coordinated Assessment system on September 6, 2016 (see APPENDIX 4: WRITTEN STANDARDS).
+Updated Coordinated Assessment written standards that reflect HUD Notice CPD-17-01 were approved by the Steering Committee on September 5, 2017.